Isaiah 3 - Outline of Isaiah (Book Notes menu page)

 women rule over them...- This is not a statement concerning the place of the woman.

 Rather it speaks of the quality of the male leadership (v.14).
-They are like women, in that they are too soft and weak to stand against the enemies (including the oppressing children) and to stand for the old paths. cp.
+They are like women, in that they are too soft and weak to stand against the oppressive childish rulers, and to lead the people in the path of godliness and righteousness. cp.
 Nah 3:13; Jer 6:16; Psa 23:3

 the ancients... the princes...(see v.2,3) beat my people to pieces...-